VirtualBrainLab/vbl-docs/docs/source/05_misc/03_sensapex_link.md

 1. Ensure Python 3.8+ and pip are installed
 2. Clone the [repo](https://github.com/dbirman/nptraj-sensapex-link)
 3. `cd nptraj-sensapex-link` and run `pip install -r requirements.txt`
-4. The package is located in `src/`
-5. `python src/nptraj_sensapex_link/server.py` launches the server
+4. `python nptraj_sensapex_link/server.py` launches the server
-6. Unit tests are available to run under the `tests/` directory
+5. Unit tests are available to run under the `tests/` directory

 ### To develop this package with Docker